 View the Brochure

-The Wildflower Garden features flowers, shrubs and grasses that are native to the Rogue Valley.
+The Wildflower Garden features flowers, shrubs and grasses along with a variety of non-native wildflowers that are frequently grown here.
 Our area is part of the California Province of Wildflowers, which is considered a hotspot for native plant biodiversity.
-The garden also includes non-native plants that are found frequently in our area.
-The Wildflower Garden was registered as a Monarch Way Station as of 2015.
+Many of these plants support butterflies and pollinators.
+This garden was registered as a Monarch Way Station as of 2015.